 At CDT, we take pride in our wealth of experience, as it resonates the high quality of training we are able to deliver without fail.
 We are proud of our crucial role of laying a solid cornerstone in the careers of individuals entering this demanding industry.

 A Comprehensive Range of Courses

-We offer a huge array of programs, both accredited and avocational, meticulously designed to provide participants essential knowledge and practical experience in driving.Our accredited courses are for those individuals wanting to undergo intensive training for tractor-trailer, truck, or bus driving.
-Our avocational programs include lessons to prepare just for road testing as well as for forklifts, dump trucks, and motorcycles.
+We offer programs, meticulously designed to provide participants essential knowledge and practical experience in driving.Our Private Training Classes are individual instruction to prepare just for road testing.
 We also provide fleet training and refresher courses.

 A World of Opportunities

 The driver training we provide serves as a ticket to start a promising career in the trucking industry.
 Our team of licensed Department of Motor Vehicle instructors have exceptional teaching skills and exhibit integrity to guide participants throughout their journey to excellence.

 Take a tour of our site for more about programs.
 Contact us today for more information.

 A proposed federal rule set to spell out required minimum training standards for new entrant truck drivers has been sent from the Federal Motor Carrier Safety Administration to the White Houses’ Office of Management and Budget for approval.
 The OMB is the rule’s last stop before publication in the Federal Register.

 As this is the proposed version of the rule, the agency will take comment from the trucking industry, stakeholders and the general public for 60 days following the rule’s publication.
 The rule has not been made public yet, so what it will require of drivers and carriers is not yet known.